anarnuri/anarnuri.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Based on your resume and the introduction you've drafted, here's a revised version for the welcoming page of your personal website:

 Welcome to my personal website!

 I hold both a Bachelor's and Master's degree in Mechanical Engineering from Stony Brook University.
 My journey as a mechanical engineer began with internships at Flower Turbines, Chem3, and BP, where I gained hands-on experience in the field.
 However, it was during my graduate studies that I discovered my true passion—Machine Learning.